Treasury Bonds In Depth

 - You can hold a Treasury bond until it matures or sell it before it matures.

-- In a single auction, an investor can buy up to $5 million in bonds by non-competitive bidding or up to 35% of the initial offering amount by competitive bidding.
+- In a single auction, a bidder can buy up to $5 million in bonds by non-competitive bidding or up to 35% of the initial offering amount by competitive bidding.